codeandfury/userstamp/README.md

 ```

 If you are upgrading your application from the old version of Userstamp, there is a compatibility
-mode to have the plug-in use the old "_by" columns by default.
+mode to have the plug-in use the old created_by, updated_by, and deleted_by columns by default.
 To enable this mode, add the
 following line to the Rails.root/config/initializers/userstamp.rb file:

 ```ruby
 Ddb::Userstamp.compatibility_mode = true
 ```

-    created_by
-    updated_by
-    deleted_by (if true is passed)

 If you are having a difficult time getting the Userstamp plug-in to work, I recommend you checkout
 the sample application that I created.
 You can find this application on [GitHub](http://github.com/delynn/userstamp_sample)